Project-Mahiru/MahiruShiinaJS/README.md

 Thanks to:

 - Sleeping Italian, Singaporean child and Mahiru Shiina for helping out with making the dataset
-- Winword.zip and Akshayan Singla for helping out with the code
+- Winword.zip, Tech.
+TTGames and Akshayan Singla for helping out with the code

 TODO: